Germany Raises Gas Alert Level After Russia Cuts Supply - UrduPoint

 Germany Raises Gas Alert Level After Russia Cuts Supply

-Frankfurt, (UrduPoint / Pakistan Point News - 23rd Jun, 2022 ) :Germany moved closer to rationing gas on Thursday as it raised the alert level under an emergency plan after Russia slashed supplies to the country.
+Frankfurt, (UrduPoint / Pakistan Point News - 24th Jun, 2022 ) :Germany moved closer to rationing natural gas on Thursday as it raised the alert level under an emergency plan after Russia slashed supplies to the country.

 "Gas is now a scarce commodity in Germany," Economy Minister Robert Habeck told reporters at a press conference.